 If we had to pick only one day of the week to go out, we’d pick Monday!
 Tuesday, though, comes in at a close second as we’re big fans of Omnia’s “Wild At Heart” party!

 *Bottle service prices are subject to change.
-All clubs in Vegas also charge approximately 37% on top of the minimum spend (or total spend, if higher) for their admin fee (may also be referred to as a service or venue fee), sales tax, and gratuity.
+All clubs in Vegas also charge approximately 38% on top of the minimum spend (or total spend, if higher) for their admin fee (may also be referred to as a service or venue fee), sales tax, and gratuity.
+The tip, though, is at your discretion, but 15 – 20% is generally recommended.